joverandout/joverandout/README.md

 However, my biggest interest is functional programming.
 This was the subject of my [dissertation](https://github.com/joverandout/Web-Based-Hale-Interpreter).
 The project involved the design of a back-end interpreter and front-end teaching tool for Hale, a custom purely functional, dynamically typed, programming language that I created.
 The report can be found [here](https://github.com/joverandout/Web-Based-Hale-Interpreter/raw/main/Final%20report.pdf).

 😄 Pronouns: He/Him<br>
-🔭 I’m currently working on an API in Haskell using Servant *(closed-sourced due to work with access tokens & private keys)*<br>
+🔭 I’m currently working on a [web-API written in Haskell using the Servant library](https://github.com/joverandout/Haskell-Servant-API)<br>
 🌱 I’m currently learning how to build dependable login systems in purely functional programming languages<br>
 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/joe-moore-2b79b01ba/) and [Email](mailto:joverandout@gmail.com)